ProblemPenZ/FPT/Readme.md

-Ignore the bat & makefiles
+Ignore the bat & makefiles.
-The EXE is in build\exec
+The EXE is in build\exec.